 The Duke Center on Law & Technology prepares students for the growing landscape of technology in the legal profession through collaboration with Duke’s innovative and entrepreneurial initiatives, engagement with local entrepreneurs, and by providing educational opportunities at the intersection of technology and the law.

 Interested in receiving the latest updates from the Center on Law & Tech?
 Sign up here.

 Ward is director of Duke’s Center on Law & Technology, which coordinates Duke’s leadership at the intersection of law and technology with programs such as the Duke Law Tech Lab, a pre-accelerator for legal technology companies, and the Access Tech Tools initiative, a program to help students and Duke’s community partners to employ human-centered design thinking and available technologies to create tools to enhance access to legal services.

-Song has a PhD in neuroscience, and is finishing her MA in Bioethics and Science Policy at Duke.
-Her research interest include Brain-Computer Interface (BCI) technologies, their novel applications for physical and cognitive enhancement, and relevant concerns of privacy and potential health risks.
+Song has a PhD in Neuroscience, and is finishing her MA in Bioethics and Science Policy at Duke.
+Her research interests include Brain-Computer Interface (BCI) technologies, their novel applications for physical and cognitive enhancement, and relevant concerns of privacy and potential health risks.